craftercms/docs/source/includes/groovy-sandbox-configuration.rst

 |

-It is recommended to keep the default configuration if possible.
+It is recommended to keep the default configuration.
 However, if access to one or more of the blacklisted expressions is required, or access to one or more expressions not in the whitelist is required, it is possible to override the blacklist and/or whitelist configuration.
 Configuration is global and affects all scripts on the server.